eMedicine Specialties > Pediatrics: Surgery > General Surgery

 Isolated tracheoesophageal fistula

-H-fistulas or N-fistulas are typically located at the T1-T3 level, coursing downward from the trachea to the esophagus.
-Most can be repaired through a cervical approach.
-An undiagnosed H-type fistula may also be identified while mobilizing the proximal esophagus during surgery for EA (see Media file 15).
-A right-sided supraclavicular incision 1-1.5 cm above and parallel to the right clavicle is made to minimize risk of injury to the thoracic duct.
-The sternocleidomastoid muscle is retracted posteriorly, and the sternal head is divided if necessary.
-The inferior thyroid artery and middle thyroid vein are divided if needed to expose the plane between the trachea and the esophagus.
+A supraclavicular incision is made 1-1.5 cm above and parallel to the right clavicle to minimize the risk of injury to the thoracic duct.
+The sternocleidomastoid is retracted posteriorly, and the sternal head is divided if necessary.
+The inferior thyroid artery and the middle thyroid vein are divided if needed to expose the plane between the trachea and the esophagus.

-A muscle flap may be interposed between the 2 suture lines to decrease the likelihood of a recurrent fistula.
+A muscle flap may be interposed between the two suture lines to decrease the likelihood of a recurrent fistula.
 Fistula ligation without division should not be performed.
 Wound drainage is typically not necessary for an H-fistula repair, and the endotracheal tube should be left in because tracheal swelling is a frequent postoperative occurrence.

 Congenital esophageal stenosis, webs, and tracheobronchial remnants

-Treatment should relieve the obstructive symptoms and maintain the antireflux mechanism of the gastroesophageal junction.
-Bougienage or balloon dilation may successfully treat fibromuscular hypertrophy.
-Membranous webs, complete occlusion, and tracheobronchial remnants usually require surgical excision (see Media files 18-19).
 A right thoracotomy is usually used.
 Lesions in the abdominal esophagus can be approached through the abdomen.
-A segmental resection and primary anastomosis can be achieved in most instances (see Media files 18-19).
+A segmental resection and primary anastomosis can be achieved in most instances (see the image below).
 The phrenic and vagus nerves should be identified and preserved.
 Esophageal replacement may be needed for long segments of fibromuscular hypertrophy.

-Postoperative Details
+Postoperative Care

-Postoperative care of an infant with EA involves a team approach, typically in the neonatal intensive care unit.
-A chest radiograph is immediately obtained following surgery (see Media files 20-21).
-The infant should be kept in a semiupright position, and the patient's head should be supported to prevent neck extension, which may disrupt the anastomosis.
+The infant should be kept in a semiupright position, with the head supported to prevent neck extension, which may disrupt the anastomosis.
 Intravenous fluid replacement should be maintained, and prophylactic antibiotic treatment should be continued.
 The pharynx should be frequently suctioned to prevent respiratory infection, but deep suctioning should be avoided.
 Appropriate temperature, humidity, and oxygen atmospheric control are essential.
-If the anastomosis was performed under extensive tension, some surgeons recommend elective paralysis and mechanical ventilation for several days postoperatively.
-Otherwise, the patient is weaned from the ventilator as soon as possible.

-Contrast esophagraphy is performed postoperatively to assess for esophageal leak, stricture, motility, and gastroesophageal reflux (see Media file 22).
-The swallowing reflex and positions of the duodenum and ligament of Treitz should also be examined.
 The timing of the initiation of feeding varies.
-Some advocate starting gastrostomy or nasogastric feedings on the first or second postoperative day in uncomplicated cases.
+Some advocate starting gastrostomy or nasogastric feedings on postoperative day 1 or 2 in uncomplicated cases.
 Other surgeons advise against gastrostomy or nasogastric tube feedings because of the potential for acid reflux and injury to the anastomosis.
-Total parenteral nutrition should be used when enteral feedings are not started.
+TPN should be used when enteral feedings are not started.
 If no leaks are observed on the postoperative contrast study, feedings are initiated and the chest tube is removed.
 The child may be discharged when feedings are tolerated and appropriate weight gain is observed.

 Complications